McCulloch County License Hearing Guide

 • School

-• IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a hardship license.
+• IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining a hardship license, especially if your BAC was high or if you have prior DUI convictions.

 Getting Your License Back